Provincial Heritage Resources Authority-Gauteng

 The Department has developed a Indigenous Knowledge System Policy with the objectives to rehabilitate Indigenous Knowledge in all its manifest forms by encouraging researchers and policy matters to apply IK in project management and development, planning, especially with respect to issues affecting local communities.
 It also create awareness on the need to protect, sustain and promote the Indigenous Knowledge Systems in the province, provide a framework for application of Indigenous Knowledge in research and innovation, and thus promote the national goal of economic development to improve the quality of life of all people.

-Language The Gauteng Language policy was adopted in September 2005 with four working languages for the province which has been reviewed in 2011.
-A Gauteng Provincial Language Committee is in place to give advice and with its support two language programmes have been implemented namely; International Mother Tongue Day and Deaf Week and Interpretation.
+The Gauteng Language policy was adopted in September 2005 with four working languages for the province which has been reviewed in 2011.
+A Gauteng Provincial Language Committee is in place to give advice and with its support two language programmes have been implemented namely; International Mother Language Day and Deaf Week and Interpretation.